 On quieter nights, the Lounge turns into a mixology bar so you can try some unusual concoctions.
 On busier nights, the booths are reserved for table service.
 Tables here typically go for around $1,200.
 You’ll often find an old school hip hop vibe in the Lounge.

 Vegas Primer Tip: We recommend the 3rd Floor Lounge if you’re looking for a more intimate setting or prefer to hang with your friends.

 Below is a map of Hakkasan’s third floor showing the 3rd Floor Club & Lounge locations.

 Hakkasan has some fantastic features that make it stand out among the competition.
 Here are some of our favorites.

 Hakkasan Bottle Service Presentations

-For example, let’s say you purchase a bottle of Vodka.
-In short time, a group of cocktail waitresses will head straight to your table dancing and holding your bottle of Vodka with sparklers shooting from the top.
+For example, let’s say you purchase vodka from the bottle parade menu.
+In a short time, a group of cocktail servers will head straight to your table dancing and holding vodka bottle with sparklers shooting from the top.

 Hakkasan Girl Comp Tables

 If you’re a lady and don’t want to buy table service, Hakkasan may have girl complimentary (comp) tables depending on the night.
 Please note that these are NOT available on all nights.
 The best bet is on a non-holiday weekend or when a lesser-known DJ is performing.

 Girl comp tables are typically available for groups of five or more women.
 Often, the more women you have in your group, the better.
 You’ll want to arrive early (approximately 10 pm) for girl comp table seating.
 And it’s best to speak with a Hakkasan host in advance regarding availability.